-Figure 1 shows two different drawings of the same graph that were generated using the bend minimization algorithm by Tamassia [12].
+Figure 1 shows two different drawings of the same graph that were generated using the bend minimization algorithm by Tamassia [11].
 The algorithm used different combinatorial embeddings as input.
 Drawing 1(a) has 13 bends while drawing 1(b) has only 7 bends.
 It makes sense to look for the embedding that will produce the best drawing.
-We conjecture that there are statistical dependencies between the length of the face cycles in the embedding and nice drawings.
-If we are able to solve the stated optimization problem efficiently for practical instances, we will be able to do extensive experiments in order to get insights into this.
-But our original motivation has been the following.
+Our original motivation has been the following.

 In graph drawing it is often desirable to optimize some cost function over all possible embeddings in a planar graph.
-In general these optimization problems are NP-hard [10].
+In general these optimization problems are NP-hard [9].
 For example: The number of bends in an orthogonal planar drawing highly depends on the chosen planar embedding.
-In the planarization method, the number of crossings highly depends on the chosen embedding when the deleted edges are reinserted into a planar drawing of the rest-graph.
-Both problems can be formulated as flow problems in the geometric dual graph.
-A flow between vertices in the geometric dual graph corresponds to a flow between adjacent face cycles in the primal graph.
-Once we have characterized the set of all feasible embeddings (via an integer linear formulation on the variables associated with each cycle), we can use this in an ILP-formulation for the corresponding flow problem.
-Here, the variables consist of 'flow variables' and 'embedding variables'.
+In the planarization method, the number of crossings highly depends on the chosen embedding when